 “You can give another person a precious gift if you will allow him to talk without contaminating his speech with your own material.”

 I am lucky enough to live in the wonderful rolling hills of mid Devon close to Dartmoor National Park.
-There are lovely views across open farmland toward Haldon Forest and counselling and other therapy work takes place against this peaceful background.
-Horses graze in the paddock adjoining the house, chickens range freely, and cats and dogs laze about the garden.
+There are lovely views across open farmland and counselling and other therapy work takes place against this peaceful background.
+Horses graze in the paddock adjoining the house and cats and dogs laze about the garden.

 I am a naturally caring and sensitive person with an open and positive approach.
 Carl Rogers’ core conditions of empathy, congruence and acceptance guide my work as a humanistic integrative therapist.
 I am a member of the British Association of Counselling and Psychotherapy and subscribe to their Code of Ethics and Professional Practice.
 I have full professional Civil Liability Insurance and an enhanced Criminal Record Bureau check.

-Animal, Equine Assisted and Walk & Talk I have worked with horses all my life and taught as a BHS AI Instructor.
-I trained with the Equine Assisted Growth and Learning Association (EAGALA) in 2004 and I am a certified EAGALA practitioner.
-I have attended many workshops and training courses run by individuals and organisations including Lucy Rees, Franklin Levinson and Leigh Shambo (HEAL) and at the LEAP Centre in Gloucestershire.
+Animal, Equine Assisted and Walk & Talk I have worked with horses all my life and taught as a BHS Assistant Instructor (AI).
+I trained with the Equine Assisted Growth and Learning Association (EAGALA) in 2004 and was a certified EAGALA practitioner until July 2021.
+I am now a member of Horses in Education and Therapy International (HETI) and sit on their steering group working on the new Human-Equine Interactions Register.
+I have attended many workshops and training courses run by individuals and organisations including Lucy Rees, Franklin Levinson, Leigh Shambo (HEAL) and LEAP.

 I have worked in agriculture and have owned domestic and farm animals for many years.
 I have an Advanced Diploma in Agriculture and have trained in Animal Assisted Interventions with the Society for Companion Animal Studies (SCAS).
 I was also on the steering group that produced the AAI Code of Practice in 2013.